NEASQC/WP3_Benchmark/README.md

 ## Building and installing

-The *requirements.txt* file contains the mandatory python libraries for using present libraries
+The *environment.yml* file contains the python libraries for using the **TNBS**.
+You can build the environment using conda (new environment called tnbs_test will be created):

+    conda env create -n tnbs_test -f environment.yml

 ## Repository organisation